Muskingum University provides the following benefits for full-time employees after meeting any eligibility or length of service requirements.

 Group Health Insurance

-The University offers two preferred provider health insurance plans through Medical Mutual.
+The University offers two preferred provider health insurance plans through MedBen.
 Option 1 Plan includes a $2500/$5000 in-network deductible and 80/20% co-insurance.
 Option 2 Plan includes a $5000/$10000 in-network deductible and 80/20% co-insurance.
-Option 4 Plan includes a $5000/$10,000 in-network deductible and 80/20% co-insurance.
 Eligibility for coverage is the first day of the next month following the beginning of full-time active employment or the first day of employment if employment begins on the first of the month and completion of application if regularly scheduled to work 30 hours or more per week on a nine or more months-per-year basis.

 New employees will have 30 days from the time employment begins to make application for health insurance coverage.
-After 30 days the employee will still be eligible to apply for health coverage during open enrollment in July for an effective date of August 1 or due to a qualifying event (See Certificate of Coverage for definitions of qualifying events.)
-Employees desiring to make any change in their health insurance coverage must initiate the change in the Office of Human Resources during open enrollment in the month of July.
+After 30 days the employee will still be eligible to apply for health coverage during open enrollment in late November and early December for an effective date of January 1 or due to a qualifying event (See Certificate of Coverage for definitions of qualifying events.)
+Employees desiring to make any change in their health insurance coverage must initiate the change in the Office of Human Resources during the open enrollment period.
 Employees may also enroll or change coverage if a qualifying event occurs.
 The employee monthly cost of the health plans are:

 |Yearly Gross Salary|